 Headache is a serious illness that can cause you to miss out on family activities or take time away from work.
 Many people assume nothing can be done to decrease the severity or frequency of headaches, but most can be treated by your primary care provider.
 If your headaches don't improve, Gundersen's headache experts diagnose and treat all types of headache in adults and children.

-Migraine headaches are often times debilitating and are three times more likely to occur in women than in men.
-Migraines are many times associated with nausea and sensitivity to light, noise or smells.
+Migraine headaches can be debilitating and are three times more likely to occur in women than in men.
+Often, migraines are associated with nausea and sensitivity to light, noise or smells.

 Gundersen's headache experts diagnose migraines—which can be easily mistaken for other types of headache—and identify the triggers that may be causing them.
 If you are concerned about the amount of migraines you suffer, you are urged to keep a log of when you experience the headaches and share that information with your primary care provider.